veertuinc/anka-docs/aws-ec2-mac.md

 #### Licensing

 The Marketplace AMI does not require a license.
 You are charged hourly for the usage through [the AWS marketplace](https://docs.aws.amazon.com/marketplace/latest/userguide/pricing.html).
 Anka marketplace AMIs are available with Anka Basic and Anka Enterprise Tier features.
-For more details on Basic and Enterprise Tier, [check out our documention.]({{< relref "licensing.md#anka-build-cloud" >}})
+For more details on Basic and Enterprise Tier, [check out our documentation.]({{< relref "licensing.md#anka-build-cloud" >}})

 ### Anka Build Cloud automated setup scripts